How to travel from Butterworth to Padang Besar by train

 How to buy tickets

-It’s usually easier to buy Malaysian train tickets online using a ticket agency such as Baolau, but the Butterworth to Padang Besar trip is one of the few that can only be booked either at the station on the day of travel or via the official KTMB website (select ‘Komuter’ then ‘Komuter Utara’ from the top menu).
+It’s usually easier to buy Malaysian train tickets online using a ticket agency such as Baolau, but the Butterworth to Padang Besar trip is one of the few that can only be booked either at the station or via the official KTMB website (select ‘Komuter’ then ‘Komuter Utara’ from the top menu) on the day of travel.

 How much does it cost?